Posted 8/14/14, updated 7/8/18

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Six years ago, a post entitled “Why the Drop?” posed a question about Los Angeles’ crime statistics: “Crime has been falling.
 Does anyone know why?”
 Thanks to some intrepid reporting by the Los Angeles Times, we might finally have our answer.
 And it’s not pretty.

 Considering its burgeoning population and thin police coverage, L.A.’s unbroken string of victories seemed remarkable.
 So we wondered.
 After considering possible causal factors such as demographics and harsh sentencing, our speculation took what may have been a prophetic turn:

 Click here for the complete collection of conduct and ethics essays